T

 • Sunscreen, hat, and sunglasses

-• Light jacket or sweater for cooler evenings and higher altitudes
+• A light jacket or sweater for cooler evenings or higher altitudes

 Save your Tenerife trip